Cameron Mackintosh

 Sir Cameron Anthony Mackintosh (born 17 October 1946) is a British theatrical producer and theatre owner notable for his association with many commercially successful musicals.
 At the height of his success in 1990, he was described as being "the most successful, influential and powerful theatrical producer in the world" by the New York Times.
 He is the producer of shows including Les Misérables, The Phantom of the Opera, Cats, Miss Saigon, Mary Poppins, Oliver!, and Hamilton.

 Mackintosh was knighted in 1996 for services to musical theatre.
 Two of his productions, Les Misérables and The Phantom of the Opera, are the two longest-running musicals in West End history.
 In 2008, The Daily Telegraph ranked him number 7 in their list of the "100 most powerful people in British culture".
 In the Sunday Times Rich List of 2021, Mackintosh was estimated to have a net worth of £1.2 billion.

 Early life

 Mackintosh was born in Enfield, London, the son of Diana Gladys (née Tonna), a production secretary, and Ian Robert Mackintosh, a timber merchant and jazz trumpeter.
 His father was Scottish, and his mother who was a native of Malta, was of Maltese and French descent.
-Mackintosh was raised in his mother's Roman Catholic faith and educated at Prior Park College in Bath.
+Mackintosh was educated at Prior Park College in Bath.

-He first knew that he wanted to become a theatre producer after his aunt took him to a matinee of the Julian Slade musical Salad Days when he was eight years old.
+Mackintosh first knew that he wanted to become a theatre producer after his aunt took him to a matinee of the Julian Slade musical Salad Days when he was eight years old.